-Like many of you, we’ve been spending plenty of time outside in our garden, dreaming and scheming of how to turn our yards into an oasis.
-This summer we’re hoping to try our hand at creating a magical butterfly garden!
+Like many of you, we’re always spending plenty of time outside in our garden, dreaming and scheming of how to turn our yards into an oasis.
+This summer we’re wanted to try our hand at creating a magical butterfly garden!

 As David Suzuki says “Creating and restoring butterfly habitats offsets what development, roadside mowing or wetland drainage have destroyed.”

 So this week we’re featuring the beautiful, flower power Butterfly bush!
 This fast-growing deciduous shrub is identified by it’s long, spiked trusses – the bloom from summer to fall.
 Sometimes referred to as a “Summer Lilac” it gets its name for being a great source of nectar (food) for our winged-friends.

 Here are some things to consider when deciding if this plant will work in your landscape: